appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-elasticsearch.md

 ## Connect Elasticsearch

 :::caution
 If you are a self-hosted user, you must whitelist the IP address of the Appsmith deployment `18.223.74.85` and `3.131.104.27` on your database instance or VPC before connecting to a database.
+For instructions on IP Filtering in Elasticsearch, see the [Elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/ip-filtering.html).
 :::

 ### Connection parameters